ByWard Market Restaurant Owner Says Enough With the Talk and Committees, do Something

 Ristovski is a family man who came to Canada to be closer to his son, who was studying at McGill University.
 He enjoys hosting customers and the simple things in life like Croatian wine, yet Ristovski is also a man with an incredible background whose life experiences go well beyond the pleasures of his current undertaking as a restauranteur.

 As a Representative of the Secretary General of the Council of Europe, Ristovski worked all over Europe and facilitated the European integration of several countries.
-He was also a diplomat: Ambassador-Permanent Representative of the Republic of North Macedonia to the Council of Europe and Chair of the Committee of Ministers Deputies of this organization, the headquarter of which is in Strasbourg, France.
+He was also a diplomat: Ambassador-Permanent Representative of the Republic of North Macedonia to the Council of Europe and Chair of the Committee of Ministers Deputies of this organization, whose headquarters are in Strasbourg, France.

 Despite this, Ristovski finds Canada’s capital to be lacking the polish, safety and pedestrian friendliness of European cities like his native Skopje, an extremely walkable capital with a downtown core that is built around a ‘grand bazaar’ that is more akin to a neighbourhood like Old Montreal on steroids.